AnnaDiv/site-blog-type/README.md

 Hello this is my personal project.
 I have been developing for some time now.
+The PHP and half of CSS is mine, but the JS was written with the help of AI since im not familiar with it.
+Im trying to learn and grow, any guidance will be appreciated.

 This is a pinterest-type site that has these functions so far: